SatyendraBanjare/luagit2/README.md

 > Depends on :  lua 5.1.

-I have included the lualib files incase this these are not available.
+I have included the lualib files in case these are not available.

 ### Quick Installation of libgit2 for libgit2-0.26.0:
 ```